PrestaShop/docs/src/content/1.7/themes/reference/template-inheritance/parent-child-feature.md

 ### Re-defining the whole template

 Create the category template in your child theme `templates/catalog/listing/category.tpl`.
-At this point can do anything you want in this template but most likely you still want to extend product-list template.
+At this point you can do anything you want in this template but most likely you still want to extend product-list template.
 If so, you don't have to copy product-list template to your child theme, PrestaShop will use the parent file.